rubymonsters/ruby-for-beginners/source/10-objects/08-bangs.md

 # Bang Methods

-All of the examples that we've discussed before do not modify the object they are called on.
+All of the examples that we've discussed before have one thing in common:

+They are questions, and do not modify the object they are called on.

 For example: